The Cloud Security Alliance

 The CSA’s Security, Trust & Assurance Registry Program (STAR)

-is a three-tiered provider assurance program of self-assessment, third-party audit, and
+is a three-tiered cloud provider assurance program that consists of a self-assessment,

 Google is a CSA sponsor and a member of CSA’s International Standardization Council